mitranim/prax/docs/scripts/views/overview.md

 shouldn't have to do it.

 * Non-solution: manual subscriptions; humans can't be trusted with cleanup.
-Another non-solution: specialised "declarative" APIs like `react-redux`.
-They tend to be specialised for one purpose.
+Another non-solution: specialized "declarative" APIs like `react-redux`.
+They tend to be specialized for one purpose.
 We can do better.

 * Prax solution: reactivity driven by _procedural_ data access.
 See [`PraxComponent`](api#-praxcomponent-) for a UI example, [Reactive Logic](examples#reactive-logic) for a side effect example, and [Reactive Computations](examples#reactive-computations) for a data example.

-Problem: unused resources should automatically deinitialise.
+Problem: unused resources should automatically deinitialize.
 I call this [demand-driven design](misc#_demand-driven_).
 When nobody's looking, you should evict data from cache, abort requests, close websockets, etc., and it should be part of your reactivity model.
 This is crucial for a subscription-based API such